 From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

-After a heavy start to 2025, Los Angeles feels like it's on the rise with new energy building and a cultural scene that's hitting its stride.
+Los Angeles moves in cycles – shaped by the constant churn of its creative industries and the ever-dynamic lifestyle scene.
 This summer's calendar proves the point, with football fever descending from June and a live music lineup as dazzling as the stars that call the city home.
-Music legends in appearance include Diana Ross at the Hollywood Bowl in July and Lady Gaga landing at the Kia Forum with her Mayhem Ball tour.
-In a surprise reunion, Oasis will also take the stage in August, giving fans a rare chance to see the Britpop icons live.
+Music legends in appearance include Diana Ross at the Hollywood Bowl in July and Ed Sheeran landing at SoFi Stadium with his Loop tour.
+Football will take over the city, with city-wide activations, watch parties and a shared momentum that pulls every neighbourhood into the rhythm of the tournament kicking off this June.
 Here's where to make the most of LA's electric moment.

 Where to eat